Frequently asked questions

 What determines the uniqueness of an alert?

-A set of fields from an alert are used to determine whether or not it has fired before (this is used when de-duplicating alerts fired by the same detection bot across multiple scan nodes).
+A set of fields from an alert is used to determine whether or not it has fired before (this is used when de-duplicating alerts fired by the same detection bot across multiple scan nodes).
 You can see the

 calculateAlertID function used for transaction alerts as well as block alerts.